kestrelquantum/TrajectoryIndexingUtils.jl/README.md

     uₜʲ = Z⃗[index(t, j + n, dim)]
     ```

 With this, the user is still responsible for keeping track of the component indices for $x$ and $u$, and possibly other components.
-To alleviate this, the package [NamedTrajectories.jl](https://github.com/aarontrowbridge/NamedTrajectories.jl) builds on top of this package to provide a more convenient interface for working with trajectories with named components, please check it out!
+To alleviate this, the package [NamedTrajectories.jl](https://github.com/aarontrowbridge/NamedTrajectories.jl) provides a richer alternative for handling trajectory data with arbitrarily named components, please check it out!

 ## Installation